quilicicf/Gut/README.md

 * Easier PR creation: the PR creation process is both simplet and better
   * The branch is auto-pushed if it was never pushed before (can save one command)
   * The base branch is auto-detected (from the branch name)
-  * The diff from the base branch is audited for TODOs, FIXMEs and other common mistakes
+  * The diff from the base branch is audited for `TODO`s, `FIXME`s and other common mistakes
-  * The title is pickable from the PR's commit subjects
+  * The title is pick-able from the PR's commit subjects
   * The description is editable in your favorite text editor
   * You are auto-assigned to the PR (or can assign someone else)
   * All of that without leaving the CLI!